 AERMOD is the preferred air quality dispersion model of US-EPA and it is used all over the world as reference model for regulatory purposes.

-AERMOD 16216r includes various bug fixes and some enhacements:
+AERMOD 19191 includes various bug fixes and some enhacements:

-AERSCREEN, the recommended screening model for simple and complex terrain for single sources and options for multi-source screening based on AERMOD has been updated accordingly, to version 16216r.
+AERSCREEN, the recommended screening model for simple and complex terrain for single sources and options for multi-source screening based on AERMOD at the moment is still based on version 16216r.